DKeen0123/ReactQuoteMachine/README.md

 ### Notes

 This project was built before I began Makers Academy, and so does not have any tests.
 It also has non-responsive CSS.
 I have pinned this repo to display my ability before the course, and also my passion for react-based projects.

+The API I am grabbing quotes from is also quite slow and throttles requests, so It may appear quite slow and unresponsive at times.